dataloop-ai/dtlpy-documentation/tutorials/annotations/lidar/data_setup/chapter.md

     frames_item.open_in_web()
     ```

-3. The output item will be a frame.json, a LiDAR video file, with all the point cloud and image files stitched together, where each frame contains the following information:
+3. The output item will be the `frame.json` file, a LiDAR video file with all the point cloud and image files stitched together, where each frame contains the following information:
    - **PCD file:** The point cloud data of the 3D scene for the given frame.
    - **JPEG/PNG files:** The images of the available cameras for the given frame.